ds-tutorials/tutorial-template-pages/pages/02.setup/02.configuration/docs.md

 !
 Note: Every time you enter the Git Sync plugin configuration page, it will automatically fill out the **Git Password or Token** option with something else.
 If you are changing the settings at any time, make sure you have changed this back to the correct password/token before saving, or future syncs will fail.
 Any time you exit the page (even right after saving) you will need to continue without saving.

+#### Sync with git

+The plugin will add a button just above Dashboard in the side navigation of the admin panel.
+You can click this at any time to synchronize with your repository.

+If you have set the plugin up to synchronize on page save, you may occasionally receive a complicated error when trying to save after adding several images.
+In this case, try saving the page again and see if it syncs successfully.

 ### Markdown Notices

 1. Disable "Use built-in CSS"